kva99kva-eng/kva99kva-eng/README.md

 ## Current Focus

-I am polishing a focused portfolio roles in:
+I am building a focused portfolio for roles in:

 - data analytics;
 - research analytics;